 That insight now flows into every part of my work.
 I see users differently.
 I see customers differently.
 I see humans differently.

-Whether I’m painting, writing, planning, or building, it’s all part of the same drive: to learn, to create, to make something meaningful.
-That’s the rhythm I live in—and I bring it with me to every brand, every project, every story I help shape.
+Whether I’m writing, building, painting, or planning, it all comes from the same place: a desire to learn, to create, and to make something meaningful.
+That rhythm shapes how I live—and it’s what I bring to every project, brand, and story I have the privilege to shape.